Hunted Species – The death wish

-"Shhh… I'm glad if I can be of some help, otherwise, I wouldn't make this offer.
-Besides, your father was a good friend of mine and I can't leave his son abandoned in the city while assassins are after him!"
+"Shh… I am glad to bring you some help, otherwise, I would not have made this offer.
+Besides, your creator was a good friend of mine, and I can't leave his son abandoned in a ruined city while assassins are after him!"

-As the fingers left Starscream lips, he contemplated the massive frame that was completely wrapping him with its powerful presence.
-He quickly reviewed his other options – almost none – and decided he should accept Megatron's offer.
+As the fingers left Starscream lips, he contemplated the massive frame that completely wrapped him with its powerful presence.
+He quickly reviewed his other options – almost none – and came to the conclusion he should accept Megatron's offer.
 He had nothing left in his life, after all.

 "I accept.
 Thank you, Lord Megatron.
 Thank you for everything!"

-However, he discovered that the life of a Decepticon was not a game when Megatron summoned him one day to Iacon, in the middle of a raid against the Autobots' main city.
+However, he discovered one day that the life of a Decepticon was not paved with good intentions, when Megatron summoned him to Iacon, in the middle of a raid against the main town of the Autobots.

-"You came at last.
-What took you so long?" casually asked the Decepticon leader.
+"You finally came.
+What took you so long?" the Decepticon leader asked casually.

 "I had to change my flight plan several times, Sir.
 Ambushes from every high building," replied Starscream, visibly concerned, "I don't think we should stay here any longer.
 There are snipers all around the place!"

 Megatron beckoned the Seeker to stand beside him and Starscream obediently complied.
 He stopped when a laser beam passed very close to his helm, but resumed his walk when the silver warlord glared at him.
 Megatron didn't like cowards, he knew very well, and didn't want to be considered as such by his leader.
 He stopped beside Megatron, briefly admiring his imposing stature.